R3dy/webcrawler/README.md

 # Webcrawler.rb

 This is purely an educational tool for practicing web crawling.
 It doesn't do anything very useful as is.
+Script will run infinitly or until you Ctrl+C.

 ## Install
 ~~~